xokao/www.nearinfinity.com/README.md

 ```
 A blog can be written in [Markdown](http://daringfireball.net/projects/markdown/), HTML, and [Textile](http://www.textism.com/tools/textile/).
 You can edit the generated front yaml to make any necessary changes.

+Do not remove the date that is generated in the filename

 Editing Your Profile
 ----------------